GowthamReddy277/-pull-request-practice-/README.md

 # -pull-request-practice-
-"respository for praticing pull requests"
+"respository for praticing the Github pull requests workflow."